Winterizing Your Boat Engine

 7 Simple Steps to Winterizing Your Boat Engine

 Winterizing a boat engine need not be a complicated, drawn-out process.
 Here are seven tips for winterizing your boat engine:

-- Get rid of all the water.
-Flush out the cooling system of your boat with the help of a flushing kit that you can purchase from a boat supply store.
+Get rid of all the water.
+Flush out the cooling system of your boat with the help of a flushing kit.
+You can purchase one from a boat supply store.
 This will help you clean out bits of rust, sediment, sand, and other debris that might have accumulated in the cooling system during the time the boat was in use.
-Pump some anti-freeze afterwards to discourage icing in the line.
+Pump some antifreeze afterwards to discourage icing in the line.

-- Fill the tanks with fuel stabilizer, and then with marine fuel.
+Fill up the tanks with marine fuel.
+Then, add some fuel stabilizer.
 Run the engine long enough to get the treated gas into the engine and fuel line.
 This will ensure that the engine will start immediately even after your boat has been sitting in storage for a couple of months.

-- Spray on a generous amount of moisture-displacing lubricant onto the fuse panel and electrical terminals to discourage moisture from accumulating, no matter how cold the weather gets.
+Spray on a generous amount of moisture-displacing lubricant onto the fuse panel and electrical terminals.
+Thus, you will discourage moisture from accumulating no matter how cold the weather gets.

-So when the weather turns cold next time, do your boat a favor by winterizing it properly before putting it into storage.
+So, when the weather turns cold next time do yourself a favor by winterizing your boat engine properly before putting the vessel into storage.
 A little attention goes a long way into extending your boat’s usefulness and saving you from unnecessary repair costs.

 Should you find detailing and winterizing your boat engine at home challenging, you can seek the help of trusted professional detailers who also have experience and offer boat detailing services.
 For example, a mobile DetailXPerts team is only an online booking request away from giving your boat a brilliant look and feel.
 So, why wait?

 Enjoyed this post?
 Sign up for our newsletter to receive more valuable tips, ideas, coupons, and extras!